aviadr1/dl-template/README.md

-# Python GitHub template with Poetry and Pre-Commit hooks
+# DL-Template: Python GitHub template with Poetry and Pre-Commit hooks

 A template for DL python projects with fastai/pytorch, jupyter notebooks and a standard repository structure.
 IT